kirstin-rhys/nestedmap/README.md

 strings as keys.
 We want to be more general.
 I'm sure there is a better name.

+## Isn't this just a RoseTree?

+Well, it kind of is.
+But the RoseTree is just `RoseTree a`, where as we are `Tree k a` or `Forest k a`.
+Of course, you could use a pair and define the Ord and Eq instance appropriately, but it's using lists underneath, which is a performance killer for large data sets.

 ## Implementation Notes

 So, there are two interfaces: Tree and Forest.